How to Get to Val Thorens

 Which is the closest train station to Val Thorens?

-The closest train station to Val Thorens is Moûtiers (Brides-les-Bains), around 40 km from the resort.
+The closest practical train station to Val Thorens is Moûtiers (Brides-les-Bains), around 40 km from the resort.
 From there, the journey to Val Thorens is completed by road and usually takes about 45 minutes.

 Should I fly to Geneva or Chambéry?